Initializing PnP Web Modal SDK

 The final step in the whole initialization process is the initialize the Modal from Web3Auth.

-This is done by calling initModal
+This is done by calling the initModal

 function of the web3auth